konstantin-baetz/PPIdat/README.md

 # PPIdat
-A machine-readable version of the Peddling Peril Index
+A machine-readable version of the Peddling Peril Index.

 ## Purpose
 This repo provides researchers with a machine-readable version of the PPI.
 This index was developed by the Institute for Science and International Security in order to measure country specififc strategic trade controls.